 use unperfumed soaps and washes around your vagina

 try to enjoy more foreplay so you feel more aroused during sex

 do not use perfumed soaps, washes and any douches in and around your vagina

 do not put creams or lotions like petroleum jelly inside your vagina as it can cause an infection

 do not use moisturisers that are not for your vagina

 Non-urgent advice: See a GP if:

-- it's been a few weeks and things you can try yourself are not working
+- you've had vaginal dryness for a few weeks and things you've tried yourself are not working

 - you have unusual discharge or bleeding from your vagina